filakhtov/gentoo-use-docs/app-editors/vim.md

 Pass the `--enable-gpm` option to the configure script.
 Enable mouse support in VIM to select (via visual mode), copy and paste text.

 This flag can be safely disabled.

-### ipv6
-IPv6 support is enabled in VIM by default, so nothing is done when the flag is enabled.
-This allows `vim` channels to use IPv6-enabled networks when communicating with other processes (see `:help channel` for more details).
-When the flag is disabled, pass the `vim_cv_ipv6_networking=no` argument to the configure script to disable support for IPv6.

-It is safe to disable this flag.

 ### lua
 Pass the `--enable-luainterp` and the `--with-lua-prefix=${EPREFIX}/usr` options to the configure script.
 Enable Lua scripting interpreter support that can be used for `.vimrc` configuration files or plugins written in Lua language or via a `:lua`, a `:luado`, etc. commands in editor.